Fort William Shinty Club: Four in a row

-Decline and Relegation
+Decline and relegation

 In 2011, Fort's run of nine successive Camanachd Cup Final appearances came to an end when they were defeated 8–1 by Newtonmore in the second round.
 The club finished the season without any silverware as they succumbed to Kingussie in the MacTavish Cup Final and finished well adrift in the league.
 This marked an end of an era for Shinty and Fort William.
 Gary Innes confirmed, in his BBC blog, that several older players would be stepping down at the end of the 2011 season.

 2012 was a disappointing season for the Fort but this was exceeded by a woeful league performance in 2013 which saw the club relegated to the newly created National Division One for 2014.
 Fort's fate was sealed by a 1–1 draw against Lovat and a Kyles Athletic victory against Newtonmore.
 The club bounced back by gaining promotion at the first attempt in 2014 but again lost some more of the senior players that had helped bring them success in the previous year.
 They finished 8th in the Premier Division in 2015 and since this time the club have been rebuilding with a youth policy in the aim to get back to the top under former club legends Adam Robertson and Victor Smith who were both major parts of the club's past successes and this is starting to show in season 2021 where they are more than starting to hold their own again with the premiership teams.

 Under the management of Neil Robertson and Alan Knox, 2024 saw Fort William return to the Premier Division, spearheaded by Lachie Shaw who scored 13 goals and earned a maiden Scotland call up.
 Incredibly, Fort William pipped Beauly to the league on the last day of the season after a win over Bute, whilst Beauly failed to win on the final match day of the season.
+They followed this up with a strong campaign in the top flight, finishing 4th place after having challenged for the title into the tail end of the season.